 Is It Painful?

-In many cases, the pulp of the tooth will be already dead before root canal treatment is begun, meaning that it has lost all capability to feel pain inside the tooth.
+Tooth extraction is a much more traumatic dental procedure than root canal treatment.
+In many cases, the tooth’s pulp will already be dead before root canal treatment begins, meaning that it has lost all capability to feel pain inside the tooth.
 Nevertheless, before root canal treatment, Dr. Thomas will numb your tooth.
 Most of our patients don’t feel any pain at all.
-If you’re anxious about dental appointments, sedation dentistry is available to help you relax during the procedure.
-It also minimizes your sensitivity to pain.
+If you’re anxious about dental appointments, sedation dentistry can help you relax during the procedure.
+It also minimizes your pain sensitivity.
 After the procedure, you may experience temporary, minor sensitivity or discomfort in the tooth.
-Tooth extraction is a much more traumatic dental procedure than root canal treatment.

 Preventing the Need for Root Canal Treatment